Multiplicity-free products of Schubert divisors: Numerical estimates

+\begin{lemma} If $G$ is a simple split group of type $A_r$, then all possible degrees of multiplicity free monomials $D_1^{n_1}\ldots D_r^{n_r}$ are all integers between $0$ and $r(r+1)/2$ (inclusively).

-\begin{proposition} If the Dynkin diagram has type $D_r$ $(r\ge 4)$, then the maximal degree of a multiplicity free monomial $D_1^{n_1}\ldots D_r^{n_r}$ is $r(r+1)/2-1$. \end{proposition} \begin{proof} By Theorem \ref{GeneralEstimateThm}, it suffices to prove that the maximal total length of a multipath in the Dynkin diagram of type $D_r$ is $r(r+1)/2-1$. \kpar \kpar Suppose we have a multipath
+(Note that if $G$ is of type $A_r$, then $\dim (G/B) = r(r+1)/2$.
+So, this lemma says in other words that multiplicity free monomials in type $A_r$ exist in all graded components of $\CH^* (G/B)$.) \end{lemma} \begin{proof} By Remark \ref{shortenpath}, it suffices to show that the maximal possible degree of a multiplicity free monomial is exactly $r(r+1)/2$.
+By Corollary \ref{tilingsequencemultiplicityfree}, it is enough to show that the maximal possible total length of a tiling sequence of simple paths in the Dynkin diagram is exactly $r(r+1)/2$.
+Finally, by Lemma \ref{multipathalwaysabound}, it is enough to construct a tiling sequence of total length $r(r+1)/2$.
+And it is easy to construct such a tiling sequence: